Visual Tools

 What are Probability Distributions?

 A probability distribution describes how probabilities are distributed over the values of a random variable.
 It provides a mathematical function that gives the probabilities of occurrence of different possible outcomes.
+Every random variable has an associated probability distribution that characterizes its behavior.

 Discrete vs Continuous Distributions